apertodns/apertodns-protocol/draft-ferro-dnsop-apertodns-protocol-00.md

   convert them to A-labels internally
 - Servers MUST store and return hostnames in a consistent form

-For example, a client wishing to update the hostname "例え.example.com" SHOULD send the request with the A-label form "xn--r8jz45g.example.com".
+For example, a client wishing to update an IDN hostname (U-label form) SHOULD send the request with the A-label form (e.g., "xn--r8jz45g.example.com").

 Implementations that accept U-label input MUST perform IDNA2008 validation as specified in {{RFC5891}} before processing the request.